bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 I had the good fortune to climb Mount Temple before the term "scrambling" became vogue and before the hordes of climbers that are now seen on the mountain.

-At the time I had recently started hiking and backpacking.
+At the time, I had recently started hiking and backpacking.
 I had been to Sentinel Pass and thought It was possible to hike from there up Mount Temple.
 One day, I decided to climb it.
-I was hiking in Lake Louise and met two hikers – strangers – and convinced them to join me.
+I was hiking in Lake Louise when I met two strangers and convinced them to join me.
 That night, we unrolled our sleeping bags on picnics tables and slept under the stars.
 We set off the next morning.

 I led my two new hiking companions to Sentinel Pass.
 From the pass, we started up a trail.
 When we reached a cliff band, one guy turned back, but the other guy and I scrambled up and pushed on.

 The trip took much longer than I expected, and we ran out of food.
 Near the summit, I felt winded and stopped frequently to catch my breath.
-I reproached myself for being out of shape.
+I reproached myself for being out of shape, but I was probably affected by the altitude.

 When we reached the summit, we met two other hikers, the only people we saw anywhere on the mountain.
 One of them took pity on me and gave me some food which I wolfed down.
-I didn't have a camera, but it was a clear day and I remember being able to see peaks for miles in all directions.
+I didn't have a camera, but it was a clear day and I remember seeing peaks for miles in all directions.
 I was amazed to see so many peaks.

 We had no difficulties retracing our steps back down.
 As for my climbing friends, I never saw them again.
 I found the climb exhilarating, yet several years passed before I attempted another mountain.